jcaillon/valet/extras/lib-valet.md

       true/false to indicate if the function should fail in case the execution fails.
       If true and the execution fails, the script will exit.
 - $2: **stdin** _as string_:
-      the stdin to pass to the executable
+      The stdin content to pass to the executable
 - $3: **executable** _as string_:
       the executable or function to execute
 - $@: **arguments** _as any_: